fdojurado/PyNetSim/README.md

 # PyNetSim: Wireless Sensor Network Simulator

+**Warning:** This documentation is currently under construction.
+Some information may be incomplete or subject to change.

 PyNetSim stands out as a robust wireless sensor network simulator specifically crafted for the evaluation of LEACH-based protocols, including traditional LEACH and its variants like LEACH-C. Developed in Python, this tool provides a versatile and accessible platform for researchers and students to test, analyze, and refine their clustering algorithms in the context of wireless sensor networks.

 Key Features: